Bhanditz/JavaOperaLinkClient/README.txt

 based authorization method is performed.
 The application must be registered at https://auth.opera.com/service/oauth/applications/ and have its consumerKey and consumerSecret.
-Register your app as a Web Application, this way you will be able to specify a callback  URL - if you do that and add the URL to intent filters then the Android browser will automatically redirect a user back to the application.
-The example uses "notes://operalink.notes.com" as a callback URL.
+Register your app as a Web Application, this way you will be able to specify a callback  URL.

 1. Authorization
 ----------------

 To authorize a new user LinkClient object must be created.
-It obtains a request token and generates the authorization website address where the user must be
+It obtains a request token and generates the authorization website address where the user must be redirected.
+This example is taken from the AndroidNotes application:
-redirected:

     // create new connection
     link = new LinkClient(consumerKey, consumerSecret);